 This Bulletin presents essential information about undergraduate study at Adelphi University.
 At the beginning of this Bulletin we describe our educational philosophy and mission and touch on some of the highlights of University and student life.
-This introduction is followed by a description of our undergraduate academic programs and courses in General Education and the College of Arts and Sciences, the Gordon F. Derner Institute of Advanced Psychological Studies, the Honors College, School of Business, School of Education, School of Nursing, School of Social Work, and University College.
+This introduction is followed by a description of our undergraduate academic programs and courses in the College of Arts and Sciences, the Gordon F. Derner Institute of Advanced Psychological Studies (Derner IAPS), the Honors College, the School of Business, the School of Education, the School of Nursing, and the School of Social Work.
 Next follows an overview of student resources, application procedures, information about our tuition and fees, and our University rules and regulations.
-Last, we list faculty, recent honorary degree recipients, the Board of Trustees, and Officers of the University.
+Last, we list faculty, recent honorary degree recipients, the Board of Trustees, and Officers of Administration.